Dapqu/Dapqu/README.md

 - 👋 Hi, I’m Dilimulati Diliyaer
-- 👀 I’m an Software Enginner interested in Game Development
+- 👀 I’m an Software Enginner interested in Game Development, Web Development, and Software Development!
-- 🌱 I’m Computer Science Major Student at University of Florida
+- 🌱 I Just Graduated @ University of Florida with Computer Science
 - 💞️ I’m looking to collaborate on any game development project using either Unity or Unreal Engine 4/5
 - 📫 Please reach me by email: dilyarswe@gmail.com